 Guide To Different Levels of Hair Regrowth from Treatment

 It is difficult to estimate the level of regrowth a person will experience before starting treatment but, following a normal initial shedding period, treatment should usually being to take effect by around 3 months.
 Sometimes it could however take up to 12 months.
-There are certain factors that will indicate how well one might respond to treatment, such as age and the length of time a person has been been losing their hair, but this is never conclusive and two people with a similar age,
+There are certain factors that will indicate how well one might respond to treatment, such as age and the length of time a person has been been losing their hair, but this is never conclusive and two people with a similar age may and levels of hair loss may have different experiences.

 These are the typical stages one would usually expect to go through during the first 12 months of treating their hair loss: